EEG / QEEG Books

 Electroencephalography: Basic Principles, Clinical Applications, and Related Fields

-Niedermeyer and Lopes da Silva’s Electroencephalography is quite simply the industry standard EEG reference book by which all others are judged.
+Niedermeyer and Lopes da Silva’s Electroencephalography is simply the industry standard EEG reference book.
 An extremely dense and lengthy read with over 1700 pages.
 Think of this book more as a reference book that will be read slowly over time or on an “as needed” basis.

 Fisch and Spehlmann’s EEG Primer: Basic Principles of Digital and Analog EEG